mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 ### The Philistines

-The Philistines weren‘t a presence in Canaan until later in history (1200 B.C.)[^7] In Judges and Samuel, they're are portrayed as violent invaders rather than the relatively peaceful people we see in Genesis, and lived in the "pentapolis," not Gerar.[^8] So, why identify Abimelek and Gerar with the Philistines?
+The Philistines weren't a presence in Canaan until later in history (1200 B.C.)[^7] In Judges and Samuel, they're are portrayed as violent invaders rather than the relatively peaceful people we see in Genesis, and lived in the "pentapolis," not Gerar.[^8] So, why identify Abimelek and Gerar with the Philistines?

-Historically, "Philistines" could have been applied to an earlier group (perhaps the Caphtorim of [Deuteronomy 2:23](https://biblia.com/bible/esv/deuteronomy/2/23)) which settled in Gerar and only later expanded to occupy the Canaanite coast.[^9] Beyond that, maybe there‘s a narrative purpose behind using "Philistines."
+Historically, "Philistines" could have been applied to an earlier group (perhaps the Caphtorim of [Deuteronomy 2:23](https://biblia.com/bible/esv/deuteronomy/2/23)) which settled in Gerar and only later expanded to occupy the Canaanite coast.[^9] Beyond that, maybe there's a narrative purpose behind using "Philistines."
 What other other nation has been called out that would in the future be in conflict with Israel?
 Edom.
 So, perhaps Abimelek and Philistia are intended to serve as analogies to Esau and Edom in Genesis 26.